All projects

 My Role

 The job aggregation runs via API route on demand and via Vercel cron in the background.
-Each source is fetched in parallel and results are upserted by (user_id, source, external_id) unique constraint, so re-fetching never creates duplicates.
-The normalisation layer maps each source's response shape to a consistent internal Job type.
+Each source is fetched in parallel and results are upserted by a unique constraint on (user_id, source, external_id).
+The AI features use Gemini 2.5 Flash Lite with rate limiting via Vercel KV.

 Key Decisions